 One of the many blockchain innovative traits is the use of sophisticated cryptographic tools to generate unique identities for individuals interacting within the distributed network.
-In principle, such identities can be pseudo-anonymous, immutable, secure and directly created and managed by their owners – thus not need for centralized or federated intermediaries This, in principle, make blockchains an ideal candidate to propel further innovation in the digital identity sector.
+In principle, such identities can be pseudo-anonymous, immutable, secure and directly created and managed by their owners, thus not needing centralized or federated intermediaries.
+This, in principle, make blockchains an ideal candidate to propel further innovation in the digital identity sector.
 At this point, the critical question is how.

-Taking a bird’s eye view of the sector, identity access and management is currently facing two significant challenges.
+Taking a bird’s eye view of the sector, identity access and management face two significant challenges.

 - Inclusion.
 Nowadays, one out of seven people in the world has no legal identity.
 Similarly, one out of every three children is not registered at birth.
 Refugees who have “lost” their identity while migrating could also be added here.
 While declining in recent years, these numbers are still staggering, particularly for the so-called digital age.
 This is the critical issue that initiatives such as ID for Development and ID2020 are trying to address.

 - Ownership and management of personal identity.
 Traditional centralized models typical of most of the 20th century implicitly by-passed the issue as third parties, public or private, were entirely in charge of the process.
-Individuals were content with receiving various pieces of identity which they managed on their own to make claims and obtain products and services.
+Individuals were content with receiving various pieces of identity that they managed to make claims and obtain products and services.
 The advent of digital identity allowed private companies to commoditize identity and make it part and parcel of new business models unthinkable last century.

 Individuals now give away identity attributes in exchange for free online services.
 Users have little to no control of their own identities.
 Identity ownership seems to be in the hands of third parties.
 In fact, a large market for buying and selling identity information has emerged in the last 10 to 15 years.
 Identity owners have no saying on this, nor do they directly benefit from any of these transactions.

 While blockchain technology seems to be well suited to address the second of these core issues, their relevance for the first remains to be explored in more detail.
 Certainly, self-sovereign identity (SSI) and similar alternatives offer great potential to users willing to take control of their own digital identities.
-However, given the complexity of the technology, relatively high entry barriers, and overall usability challenges, blockchains might not be the first option when it comes to fostering identity inclusion.
+However, given the complexity of the technology, relatively high entry barriers, and overall usability challenges, blockchains might not be the first option for fostering identity inclusion.

-Factoring into the ID equation the distinction between public and private goods (and services) further elucidates the multi-dimensional character of the issues.
+Factoring into the ID equation, the distinction between public and private goods (and services) further elucidates the issues’ multi-dimensional character.
 Lack of legal ID usually translates into a lack of access to public goods by unidentified populations.
 On the other hand, private goods such as banking and financial services are more prone to benefit from a technology that has financial incentives built-in.
 That is certainly not the case with public goods.